 With Lynette Mullen, Historian

 Lynette Mullen is an independent project manager and local historian.
 Her accidental discovery of historic documents, which described the brutal murder of a young mother in the presence of her children in Arcata in 1862, fostered an obsession with the settlement period in Northern California.
-Her research has been shared in articles, presentations, a TedX talk and now this OLLI course.
+Her research has since expanded and has been shared in articles, presentations, a TedX talk and multiple OLLI courses.